Focalin (dexmethylphenidate hydrochloride) is a prescription drug primarily used to treat attention-deficit/hyperactivity disorder (ADHD).

 Long-term abuse of uppers like Focalin may result in serious side effects like heart problems, circulatory issues, and worsened mental health.

-People that recreationally use Focalin and other drugs used for the treatment of ADHD may experience symptoms of serotonin syndrome, which can result in long-term brain damage and death.
+People who recreationally use Focalin may experience symptoms of serotonin syndrome, which can result in long-term brain damage and death.

 Some symptoms that are associated with Focalin abuse are: